matthewntsiful/static-website-project/README.md

 - Built locally and tested for connectivity
 - Deployed to an AWS EC2 instance via containerization
+- Deployed to GitHub Pages for easy access
 - Verified for connectivity in the cloud environment

 ## Project Workflow Diagram